Boundary of consolidation in the fiscal year ended March 31, 2025

 Boundary: HD, SPE, GA, FT, PE, AS, IP

-* Starting in the fiscal year ended March 31, 2024, the number of those taking one-time holidays for childcare purposes (such as child-raising support leave) has been added to the number taking childcare leave.
+*1 Starting in the fiscal year ended March 31, 2024, the number of those taking one-time holidays for childcare purposes (such as parenting support leave) has been added to the number taking childcare leave.

-*Of those taking childcare leave (male), 43 people took childcare leave and 76 people took one-time holidays for childcare purposes.
-(Of which 58 took leave to help wife care for infant after giving birth, 71 took spouse childcare leave, and the remainder took leave for other childcare purposes.)
+*2 Of those taking childcare leave (male), 55 people took childcare leave and 74 people took one-time holidays for childcare purposes.
+(Of which 66 took post-natal leave, 60 took spouse childcare leave, and the remainder took leave for other childcare purposes.)

 ● Ratio of employees taking childcare leave